stela2502/Singularity_Tutorial/docs/HowToSetUpAModule.md

-We have a shared folder in COSMOS-SENS ``/scale/gr01/shared/common/`` where we have set up a mosules and software folder.
+We have a shared folder in COSMOS-SENS ``/scale/gr01/shared/common/`` where we have set up a modules and software folder.
-The modules installed there can be loaded into the module sytem by issuing
+The modules installed there can be loaded into the module system by issuing:

 ```bash
 module use /scale/gr01/shared/common/modules